Andy Lynch (rugby league)

-Andrew John Lynch (born 20 October 1979) is an English former professional rugby league footballer who played as a for the Castleford Tigers, Bradford Bulls and Hull F.C. in the Super League, and England and Great Britain at international level.
+Andrew John Lynch (born 20 October 1979) is an English former professional rugby league footballer who played as a forward in the Super League in the 1990s, 2000s and 2010s.
+He represented England and Great Britain at international level.

+Lynch began his career with the Castleford Tigers, where he had joined the academy aged 15.
+He made his professional debut in 1999 and progressed into a key first-team player, featuring in the 2003 Super League Dream Team.
+Following Castleford's relegation in 2004, Lynch signed for the Bradford Bulls.
+There, he won the 2005 Super League title, featured in the 2006 World Club Challenge victory and served as club captain from 2010.
+Having made over 200 appearances for Bradford, Lynch joined Hull F.C. in 2012 and was appointed captain.
+He spent two seasons at Hull before returning to the Castleford Tigers in 2014, where he played in the 2014 Challenge Cup final and won the 2017 League Leaders Shield.
+Throughout his career, Lynch recorded 452 Super League appearances, the second-highest total in competition history at the time of his retirement.

 Playing career

-Castleford
+Castleford Tigers

 Lynch played junior rugby league with Kippax Welfare before turning professional with the Castleford Tigers, making his first team debut in 1999.
 Lynch was named in the England 'A' squad for their match against New Zealand, and for the South Seas tour at the end of the 2002's Super League VII, and the following year was part of the squad that won the European Nations Cup.

 In 2003, he was selected in the Super League Dream Team.
 In the same year Lynch was also awarded the Tigers Player of the Year award.
 During his time at Castleford, Lynch was also selected for England, and played as a substitute in Yorkshire's 56-6 victory over Lancashire at Odsal Stadium, Bradford on 2 July 2003.